zaproxy/zap-hud/README.md

 ### Downloading
 You can try out ZAP enabled with the HUD via any of:

-* Download and run the latest [ZAP Weekly Release](https://github.com/zaproxy/zaproxy/wiki/Downloads#zap-weekly)
+* Download and run the latest [ZAP Release](https://github.com/zaproxy/zaproxy/wiki/Downloads#zap-280-standard)

 or